tum-vision/learn_prox_ops/README.md

 Training a _DNCNN_
 -------------------

-The training of the denoising convolutional neural network we applied as a learned denoising prior was implemented with TensorFlow.
+The training of the denoising convolutional neural network which we applied as a learned denoising prior was implemented with TensorFlow.
 With the help of command line `tf.app.flags` we provide full control over the training procedure.
 The single channel model provided with this repository was trained by executing:

 `python src/tf_solver.py --sigma_noise 0.02 --batch_size 128 --network DNCNN --channels 1 --pipeline bsds500 --device_name /gpu:0 --train_epochs 100`